gtker/wow_messages/wowm_language/src/spec/lang-spec.md

 A `<value>` of `self.value` means that the enumerator is not inclusive, so any values that do not exactly match an existing enumerator should be allowed and should not lead to failed parsing.

-The allowed values in definers are:
+The allowed number formats in definers and how they are sent over the network are:
 ```rust,ignore
 enum EnumAllowedInteger : u32 {
     INTEGER = 22; /* 22, [22, 0, 0, 0]  */